Tongan Kava Ceremony-Taumafa Kava: Procedure

-After all the chiefs have been arranged by the Ha’a Ngata, the king’s right hand talking chief, Motu’apuaka begins with ritualized expressions of gratitude for the kava and food gifts found in the center of the ‘alofi, to which members of the ‘alofi are to repeat along with him.
-Once this is done, and all is set, the king will then enter the circle, traditionally brought in by a Fijian derived chiefly title to ward of dangers and evil spirits, the Tui Soso, as no Tongan may walk in front of the king, and will be seated at the head of the circle, the ‘olovaha.
-Motu’apuaka and the king’s left hand talking chief and chief undertaker, Lauaki, will continue with the ritualized expressions of gratitude again.
+After all the chiefs have been arranged by the Ha’a Ngata, the king's right hand talking chief, Motu’apuaka begins with ritualized expressions of gratitude for the kava and food gifts found in the center of the ‘alofi, to which members of the ‘alofi are to repeat along with him.
+Once this is done, and all is set, the king will then enter the circle, traditionally brought in by a Fijian derived chiefly title to ward off dangers and evil spirits, the Tui Soso, as no Tongan may walk in front of the king, and will be seated at the head of the circle, the ‘olovaha.
+Motu’apuaka and the king's left hand talking chief and chief undertaker, Lauaki, will continue with the ritualized expressions of gratitude again.
 Motu’apuaka will then order that the kava and food be set in order, be there anything out of place.
-Next Motu’apuaka will order the food be ceremonially lifted up to show there is no weapons hidden.
+Next Motu’apuaka will order the food be ceremonially lifted up to show there are no weapons hidden.
 The following ritual then is to count each of the hundreds if not thousands of baskets of food, 400 lbs.
 Pigs, and varying sizes of kava plants, after which a report of the entirety of the spread will be done by one of the counters.
 Motu’apuaka will order the kava bowl and the tou’a prepare to receive the kava.
 Motu’apuaka orders a kava plant, sufficient for the occasion be broken down and divided and given to the kava mixer who will pound and arrange the kava in the bowls.
 Motu’apuaka will order two helpers to pour water in the bowls and the mixer will begin the ritualized mixing process known as the milolua.
 Once the fau strainer, wild hibiscus, is put in the bowl ready to strain, the traditional orations begin.
 Depending on the occasion, a minimum of two speakers from amongst the chiefs will give grand stylized orations concerning the occasion.
 After the orations, a food offering is prepared and divided out amongst the members of the ‘alofi, at which time the matrilineal relatives of the circles of chiefs will enter the circle and claim the food as their own.
-The king’s portion must always be accepted on behalf of the king, by a foreigner, as no Tongan ranks high enough to do this honor.
-When the kava is ready, it shall be called out one of the helpers of the kava mixers, at which the first cup is told to be brought to the king.
+The king's portion must always be accepted on behalf of the king, by a foreigner, as no Tongan ranks high enough to do this honor.
+When the kava is ready, it shall be called out by one of the helpers of the kava mixers, at which the first cup is told to be brought to the king.
 Following the king, the order of the cups brought, generally go along the ‘alofi, however because of the tou’a ‘eiki, or the high chiefs seated in the tou’a, cups to them may be brought as well not following the circular order.
 When the kava cup reaches a would-be-noble, all kava serving halts so as to allow Motu’apuaka to officially install that chief with their title and give him the charge and commitment from the king and the people.
 When the kava is drunk, the person is now a fully installed Noble of the Kingdom of Tonga.
-Once all of the circle has been served as well as the mixer, a chief of the Ngata clan will alert Motu’apuaka that the kava is done, and Motu’apuaka will thank the Ngata clan for their service and order the kava bowl to be “lifted”.
+Once all of the circle has been served as well as the mixer, a chief of the Ngata clan will alert Motu’apuaka that the kava is done, and Motu’apuaka will thank the Ngata clan for their service and order the kava bowl to be "lifted".
 The king will then leave the circle and the ceremony is officially adjourned.